-CBT Treatment for Relationship OCD - R-OCD in Sevenoaks, London & UK-wide Via Online Video
+CBT Treatment for Relationship OCD - R-OCD in London, UK-wide and online by Video Link

 What is Relationship OCD?

-- Continuously thinking about your partner's physical imperfections, idiosyncrasies or habits.
-E.g. examining facial features, body size or shape, the way they speak or other minor characteristics.
+- Examining facial features, body size or shape, the way they speak or other personal characteristics.

 - Avoiding romantic movies or material that brings up doubts about your own relationship.

-Whilst many of the above points are also found in healthy committed relationships, the focus, intensity and duration of these thoughts are significantly higher in R-OCD.
-People who experience R-OCD report obsessional relationship doubts and intense distress about whether their relationship is right.
-This doubt and distress overshadows the relationship and often leads to the confusion, insecurity, withdrawal or rejection that the sufferer fears.
+Whilst many of the above patterns can be found in healthy committed relationships, the frequency, intensity and duration of these thinking and behavioural habits is significantly higher in ROCD.
+People who experience ROCD report obsessional relationship doubts and intense distress about whether their relationship is right.
+This doubt and distress overshadows the relationship and can lead to the very feelings of confusion, insecurity, conflict, withdrawal or rejection that the sufferer fears.

 The client is taught how to defuse from negative thoughts, acknowledge and tolerate relationship uncertainty, to suspend or alter their checking / testing behaviours and to commit to acting in accordance with their values and relationship goals.

-Like all forms of OCD, Relationship OCD involves learning how to make the negative thoughts about self-doubt, insecurity or uncertainty less relevant.
-Clients learn that having a negative thought about their partner, does not mean that they must act on the thought to resolve or avoid feelings of uncertainty; this involves shifting the question from “How can I know that it’s not wrong”, to “What am I willing to commit to in the face of these feelings”.
+Treatment for Relationship OCD involves learning how to make the negative thoughts about self-doubt, insecurity or uncertainty less relevant.
+Clients learn that having a negative thought about their partner, does not mean that they must act on the thought to resolve or avoid feelings of uncertainty.

 To find out more about R-OCD or to talk to a BABCP accredited Cognitive Behavioural Psychotherapist about treatment options, contact email@example.com